ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/motor_extensions/Collision-Detection-Project.md

 For a given increase in size `S` applied to each face of the box:
 ```
-modeled size = actual size + 2S
+modelled size = actual size + 2S
 ```

 Assuming a head on collision and considering only linear movement of the seeking axis, a collision of the real world system occurs once the model has collided by at least `2S`.
-Furthermore, taking two objects with an actual size of zero, and a modeled size of `2S`, a "head-on" collision is maintained for `4S`.
+Furthermore, taking two objects with an actual size of zero, and a modelled size of `2S`, a "head-on" collision is maintained for `4S`.

 ![Head on](collision_detection/Oversize.PNG)